wasadigi/Teaching-HEIGVD-RES/examples/README.md

 **Keywords**: lecture 3, Node.js, UDP, client, server, broadcast

 This example demonstrates how to implement a broadcast protocol in Node.JS.
 The `publisher.js` script periodically broadcasts datagrams (putting the `255.255.255.255` broadcast address and the application-specific port in the destination fields).
 The `subscriber.js` script binds a datagram socket on the application-specific port and prints the content of every received datagram on the console.

+### 11-BroadcastMulticastWithJava

+**Keywords**: lecture 3, java, UDP, client, server, broadcast, multicast

+This example demonstrates how to implement broadcast and multicast communication in Java, using the `DatagramPacket`, `DatagramSocket` and `MulticastSocket` classes.
+Publishers and subscribers are provided.